 Even though rabies is endemic in South Africa, a significant increase in the number of confirmed dog and human rabies cases was reported in 2020 and 2021.
-The uneven geographic distribution of these cases demonstrates what rabies control programs need to take root in normal times and remain firm in difficult ones.
-In the provinces where close-knit One Health teams had existed in pre-pandemic times, the response was rapid, surveillance mechanisms were quickly set in motion, mass dog vaccination was immediately strengthened, PEP availability was ensured, and targeted awareness campaigns were promptly organized.
-This allowed rabies outbreaks to be quickly overcome.
-In the areas where mass dog vaccination had been patchy, “veterinary services fell apart during COVID-19” and dog rabies outbreaks were much harder to control, despite the massive resources invested.
+The uneven geographic distribution of these cases demonstrates the reach that rabies programmes need to have into communities.
+In the areas where close-knit One Health teams existed in pre-pandemic times, responses were rapid and surveillance and response mechanisms were quickly set in motion: mass dog vaccinations were strengthened, availability of post-exposure vaccines was ensured, and targeted awareness campaigns were promptly organized.
+This allowed rabies outbreaks to be quelled.
+In the areas where mass dog vaccination had been patchy, “veterinary services fell apart during COVID-19” and dog rabies outbreaks were much harder to control, despite the considerable resources invested.
 Together with the changes in people’s health-seeking behaviors that occurred during the pandemic, this resulted in human losses.
 South Africa shows that countries can cope with a 2-year reduction, or even interruption, of rabies control activities if they have a well-oiled One Health system in place.
+But their experience also highlights the dangers that may arise in many countries were One Health services are much weaker.

 Rural and Urban Settings Require Different Approaches

 Rabies control and prevention were impacted by the pandemic in different ways depending on their rural or urban location.
-Despite variation among countries and the impossibility of drawing generalizable conclusions, it is worth discussing the differences.
+Despite variation among countries and the impossibility of drawing generalizable conclusions, the differences are worth discussing.

-In rural communities where rabies awareness and engagement with local leaders are high, dog vaccination was most severely affected by travel bans and COVID-19 safety standards.
+In rural communities where rabies awareness and engagement with local leaders tend to be high, dog vaccination was most severely affected by travel bans and COVID-19 safety standards.
 This supports the inclusion of community-based vaccinators in rabies control plans, and the continuation of strategies that ensure sustained community engagement and empowerment.
 In urban areas, the lack of large spaces was the main impediment, but innovative vaccination methods were piloted.
 Furthermore, the catch-vaccinate-release method worked particularly well because of quieter roads and, whenever possible, private vaccination was often strengthened.
-It seems that cities, are well suited for multi-method vaccination strategies, with method suited to particular groups where they are most effective (e.g., catch-vaccinate-release out of peak hours, fixed and roaming static points during the day, etc.) and – when available - with engagement with the private veterinary sector.
+It seems that cities, are well suited for (and perhaps require) multi-method vaccination strategies, with methods adapted to suit particular groups where they are most effective (e.g., catch-vaccinate-release out of peak hours, fixed and roaming static points during the day, etc.) and – when available - with engagement with the private veterinary sector.

-In relation to access to post-exposure prophylaxis, urban residents mainly faced the problem of finding open clinics, whilst rural residents also had to deal with travel restrictions, limited public transportation, and reduced financial resources, leading to underestimation of risk, delays in access to care, and use of ineffective remedies.
-Not only for exceptional times like the pandemic, but also in normal circumstances, the set-up of a dedicated animal bite and rabies hotline seems advantageous on several fronts.
-First, provided that a phone is locally available, it is a fast and cheap way for bite victims to receive an immediate and standardized risk assessment, and up-to-date instructions on their nearest source of post-exposure prophylaxis.
-Second, it works as a starting point for Integrated Bite Case Management (IBCM), with immediate benefits of increasing the detection of animal and human rabies cases, and targeted distribution of post-exposure vaccines.
-Third, it provides an additional communication channel for participatory disease surveillance.
-Fourth, it strengthens the One Health approach to rabies, because the efficacy and cost-effectiveness of this hotline depends on being co-managed by staff from both the human and animal health sectors.
+In relation to post-exposure prophylaxis, urban residents mainly faced the problem of finding open clinics, whilst rural residents also had to deal with travel restrictions, limited public transportation, and reduced financial resources, leading to underestimation of risk, delays in access to care, and use of ineffective remedies.
+Not only for exceptional times like the pandemic, but also in normal circumstances, the set-up of dedicated animal bite and rabies hotline services seem advantageous on several fronts.
+First, phone calls are a fast and cheap way for bite victims to receive an immediate and standardized risk assessment (assuming network services/ coverage), and up-to-date instructions on their nearest source of post-exposure prophylaxis.
+Second, hotlines work as a starting point for Integrated Bite Case Management (IBCM), with immediate benefits of increasing the detection of animal and human rabies cases, and targeted distribution of post-exposure vaccines.
+Third, hotlines provide an additional communication channel for participatory disease surveillance.
+Fourth, they can potentially strengthen the One Health approach to rabies, if jointly managed by staff from both the human and animal health sectors.
 However, further research is necessary to explore the feasibility and costs of this promising intervention.

 Strengths and Limitations